tech · 06 Jan 2025

 Workflow integration and interoperability

-Health system fragmentation—caused by disparate healthcare software platforms—can also hinder the successful implementation of RPM.
+Health system fragmentation — the one caused by disparate healthcare software platforms — can also throw a wrench in the successful implementation of RPM.
 To facilitate timely access to data and prevent delays in clinical decisions, virtual care systems need to seamlessly integrate with existing workflows, which is a tall order without data standardization.
-The latter leads to differences in data formats, causing difficulties in importing, analyzing, and displaying RPM data in other healthcare systems.
+Differences in data formats cause difficulties in importing, analyzing, and displaying RPM data in other healthcare systems.

-To achieve data compatibility, an RPM system should be developed in accordance with common health data formats such as FHIR, HL7, ICD-10, and others, as well as implement standardized APIs specifically for RPM integration.
+To achieve data compatibility, an RPM system should be developed in accordance with common health data formats such as FHIR, HL7 v2 and v3, ICD-10, and others, as well as implement standardized APIs specifically for RPM integration.

 Regulatory compliance